rmasters270/packer-ubuntu-template/readme.md

-# Packer Proxmox Ubuntu Template
+# DEPRECATED: Packer Proxmox Ubuntu Template

 Use Packer to create a Proxmox Template of Ubuntu server using Subiquity with an option for a Cloud Init drive.